armand0e/TrustyOldLuma/README.md

 ## Koalageddon
 [Download and set up Koalageddon v1.5.4](https://github.com/acidicoala/Koalageddon/releases/download/v1.5.4/KoalageddonInstaller.exe)
-Open the koalageddon app, click on "open config directory" at the bottom and set the values at the top to all 'true'.
+Open the koalageddon app, click on "open config directory" at the bottom Open the config file and set all the 'false' values at the top to 'true', then save and exit the file Click install platform integrations for steam, then you're all set!

 ## Usage
 1. Make sure steam is completely closed